datacarpentry/archive-datacarpentry/lessons/tidy-data/01-tidy.md

 ### Where to next?

-In the supplement *will point to 03-more-tidy.Rmd when it exists*, I show how to tidy this data using only base R functions.
-At the other extreme, I also show how to more advanced data prep with functions from other packages.
+In the [optional bonus content](02-tidy-bonus-content.md), I show how to tidy this data using only base R functions.
+At the other extreme, I also show how to tidy with add-on packages that are capable of more advanced data manipulations.

 ### Resources